itzfew/nta.neet/index.md

 # Welcome to EduHub

 Your one-stop platform for high-quality study materials and engaging educational resources.
-At EduHub, we aim to make learning more accessible, interactive, and enjoyable for everyone.
+At EduHub, we aim to make learning more accessible interactive, and enjoyable for everyone.

 ---